France Telecom sells Swiss unit to Apax for 1.6 billion euros

-PARIS France Telecom FTE.PA will sell its mobile phone operator Orange Switzerland to private equity group Apax Partners for about 1.6 billion euros ($2.09 billion), as Europe's fourth-largest telecoms operator refocuses on its core markets.
+PARIS France Telecom FTE.PA will sell its mobile phone operator Orange Switzerland to private equity group Apax Partners for about 1.6 billion euros (1.3 billion pounds), as Europe's fourth-largest telecoms operator refocuses on its core markets.

 The deal is a glimmer of hope in what has otherwise been a drought in European private equity deals as the region's sovereign debt crisis has driven up the cost of borrowing money for such transactions.